AnneKGoodfriend/menuGenerator/ReadMe.md

 Amazing!
 We have what is shaping into a real recipe!
 Now we just need to add some quantities to our ingredients and we can start preparing the food!

-Click next to keep building!
+Click Next to keep building!

 ---